kant/android-mvp/README.md

 * onStop
 * onDestroy

-Within the library you have the chance to add LifecycleInterceptors to:
+Within the library you have the chance to add LifecycleObserver to:
- * MVPPresenter (add/removeLifecycleInterceptor)
+ * MVPPresenter (add/removeLifecycleObserver)
- * MVPActivity (add/removeLifecycleInterceptor)
+ * MVPActivity (add/removeLifecycleObserver)
- * MVPFragment (add/removeLifecycleInterceptor)
+ * MVPFragment (add/removeLifecycleObserver)

-I recommend using the Defaultconstructor to register them.

-We are using them for autounsubscribing from rxjava Subscriptions, or as they are called in rxjava2, Disposables.

 # Lifecycle Event Scheduler
 Sometimes you want to execute an action, when a lifecycle event happens i.e. you want to cancel http requests when the activity is stops or you want to unsubscribe from an rxjava subscription/disposable when the activity is pausing.

 This is why we introduced the LifecycleEventScheduler.
-It is an implementation of a LifecycleInterceptor which you need to add manually to your MVPFragment/MVPActivity/MVPPresenter using the methods mentioned in the LifecycleInterceptor - Section.
+It is an implementation of a LifecycleObserver which you can add manually to your MVPFragment/MVPActivity/MVPPresenter using the methods mentioned in the LifecycleObservers - Section.

 Here's an example of executing a runnable on stop
 ```